Aurizon announces FY2026 Half Year Results

 Outlook

-Aurizon remains focused on the continued disciplined execution of its growth strategy, underpinned by confidence in the long-term growth and earnings potential for the company in the coal and bulk commodities it transports, including agriculture and critical minerals.
+Aurizon remains focused on the continued disciplined execution of its growth strategy, which is underpinned by its confidence in the long-term growth and earnings potential for the company in the coal and bulk commodities it transports, including agriculture and critical minerals.